 David Hume.
-By Henry Calderwood, LL.D.
-"Fulfils admirably well the purpose of the writer, which was that of presenting in clear, fair, and concise lines Hume and his philosophy to the mind of his countrymen and of the world."-Scotsman.
+By HENRY CALDERWOOD, LL.D.
+"Fulfils admirably well the purpose of the writer, which was that of presenting in clear, fair, and concise lines Hume and his philosophy to the mind of bis countrymen and of the world."-Scotsman.

 William Dunbar.
-By OLIPHANT SMEATON.
+By Oliphant Smeaton.